 - Soft Omni Lights: Renders point lights with a softer shadow falloff at the expense of higher computation times. - Caustics: Simulates the reflection and refraction of light on curved or transparent surfaces such as glass and water.
 Caustics only works with materials that have refraction. - Clay: Allows you to quickly change textures and colors to a dull gray while maintaining transparency, reflection, and refraction.
-Clay mode is especially useful when conceptualizing your project, as it allows you to omit both color and texture data, giving you a quick overview of your final lighting result without visual interference from textures and colors. - Geometry Caching: Eliminates render-time scene analysis by storing a cached version of your model's geometric data for subsequent renderings of the same SketchUp scene.
-If the geometry and materials remain unchanged, subsequent renderings will omit the "Processing Scene" phase, which can significantly reduce render times.
-This is especially useful for larger models.
-Geometry caching will remain in effect even if you change the camera and sun parameters found in Podium's Options dialog box.
+Clay mode is especially useful when conceptualizing your project, as it allows you to omit both color and texture data, giving you a quick overview of your final lighting result without visual interference from textures and colors. - Information Bar: This option will place an information bar at the bottom of your rendered image, including the software version, render time, preset used, and image resolution. - Translucent Color: Allows translucent surfaces to emit color when light passes through them.
+Please note that results can be somewhat unpredictable, so this function can be enabled or disabled according to your preference. - Automatic Materials: Automatically attaches Podium material settings to standard SketchUp textures.
+See "Automatic Materials."